cubewise-code/bedrock-5/README.md

 ## What's New in Bedrock 5?

-Bedrock 5 brings targeted updates to support TM1 Containerized, v12, and PA3 versions of the TM1 Server, including:
+Bedrock 5 brings targeted updates to support IBM® Planning Analytics TM1 Database 12.4+, including:
 - <b>Compatibility Fixes</b>: Adjustments for updated Planning Analytics system behavior and function changes.
 - <b>Deprecated Processes</b>: Clear documentation of processes no longer required or supported in the latest version of Planning Analytics.
 - <b>Modified Processes</b>: Existing processes updated to maintain their original functionality while aligning with new Planning Analytics features and syntax.
 - <b>Updated Installation Guide</b>: Step-by-step instructions for deploying Bedrock 5 into your Planning Analytics environment.

-Note: Bedrock 5 is intended only for the TM1 Containerized, v12, and PA3 versions of the TM1 Server.
-For TM1 v11.x or PA 2.0.x, use [Bedrock 4](https://github.com/cubewise-code/bedrock)
+Note: Bedrock 5 is intended only for the IBM® Planning Analytics TM1 Database 12.4+.
+For TM1 11.x or PA 2.0.x, use [Bedrock 4](https://github.com/cubewise-code/bedrock)

 ## Why Bedrock?
 With growing Planning Analytics adoption, standardization is critical.
 Bedrock provides: